AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 ℝ = νX . 𝟚 × ℕ^ℕ + X
 ```

 This seams somewhat obvious to me, but I haven't seen anything like it in the literature, so there may be some problem with it I'm not seeing.
-At the very least, it inherits all the conceptual problems with writing algorithms that the previous definition of the nonegative reals has, so a different representation is neccessary.
+At the very least, it inherits all the conceptual problems with writing algorithms that the previous definition of the nonegative reals has.

 Another representation using sequences of natural numbers is continued fractions.
 Given a sequence of numbers `[a, b, c...]`, we can calculate the number it represents as